dulajra/feedback-system-backend/README.md

 docker-compose -f CICD/docker/docker-compose-fluentd.yml up --build
 ```

-You can view the server logs in Minio Dashboard at `http://localhost:9000/`
+You can view the server logs in Minio Dashboard at [http://localhost:9090](http://localhost:9090).
+Default username and password is `minioadmin` and `minioadmin`.

 Please note that in `CICD/docker/fluentd/fluent.conf` I have set `timekey` as `1 minute` and `chunk_limit_size` as `1 MB`
 to see the logs quickly in Minio.
 In real cases these values should be higher than this.